1. Q: Will my deposit go towards my tax preparation fee?

 A: You can, with some exceptions, if its for business.
 Those purchases that are not business related are not deductible in most cases.
 However, you can write off the sales tax (if you itemize your deductions) and there are sometimes credits for certain things.
 Please ask and

 12. Q: Does my child need to file a tax return?

 A: They might need to file depending on income & withholding.
 Bring their W2’s to your appointment and I’ll take a look, OR they can upload or text them in prior.
 We like to do them because the kids often make a mistake that affects their parents’ returns.
 Tax preparation for dependents starts at $125 for 1W2 & go up from there.

 13. Q: Do we need to show receipts for items we list on General Worksheet?

 A: You do not need to prove your expenses to me, however, in the event of an audit, the IRS will require receipts or bank statements to substantiate expenses claimed on the return.

-14. Q: How do I know if I will need to do Schedule A?
+14. Q: How will I know if I need to itemize my deductions?